 Due to COVID-19 pandemic and Carleton University opting for online only instruction during fall 2020, all components of this course will be completed online via cuLearn.
-There are three main components to the course including lecture modules, lab exercises and virtual fieldtrips.
-These components are further outlined below with specific details will be posted on cuLearn and discussed in lecture modules.
+There are three main components to the course including lecture modules, online assignments and virtual fieldtrips.
+These components are further outlined below with specific details posted on cuLearn and discussed in lecture modules.